tlh/recs-mode.el/README.md

    name symbols:

         ("newline previous-line move-end-of-line"
-         "You should use \`open-line' to do that." open-line)
+         "You should use `open-line' to do that." open-line)

         ("\\(some-command \\| some-other-command \\)+newline yank"
-         "You should use \`better-command' or \`even-better-command'
+         "You should use `better-command' or `even-better-command'
           to do that."
          better-command
          even-better-command)

-   Commands listed in suggestions should quoted like \`this', allowing emacs' help system to link to its documentation.  recs will print the keybindings, if they exist, of the commands at the end of the list.
-These should typically be the same ones that are \`quoted' in the suggestion message.
+   Commands listed in suggestions should be quoted like \`this', allowing emacs' help system to link to its documentation.  recs will print the keybindings, if they exist, of the commands at the end of the list.
+These should typically be the same ones that are
+   \`quoted' in the suggestion message.

    After modifying the contents of <tt>recs-pattern-file</tt> you will need to reload the file for the changes to take effect.
 You can do